crosswalk-project/crosswalk-test-suite/tools/atip/README.md

 ## Introduction

-ATIP(Application Test in Python), a ※behave§ binding library as the bridge between application and BDD to ※behave§, and use WebDriver and platform interfaces to implement detailed BDD steps for application.
+ATIP(Application Test in Python), a "behave" binding library as the bridge between application and BDD to "ehave", and use WebDriver and platform interfaces to implement detailed BDD steps for application.

 ## Configuration